Shyru/TimeDilation/README.md

 Caveats
 -------
+ - It only works for PHP 5.3 namespaced classes/code.
-Does not work with DateTime class of php.
+ - Does not work with DateTime class of php.